greenonline/SevenSegmentSL1255/README.md

 Constructor Methods
 ===================

 There are five various overridden constructors.
 Please note that all constructors configure the pins for both digits.
 The reason is that this library is designed for the two digital SL-1255 display.
-If you only want to configure the pins for just one digit, then use a sign digit version of this library.
+If you only want to configure the pins for just one digit, then use a single digit version of this library.
 Here is a list of the constructor types:

 Default
 -------